 Do not apply the stain when you have direct sunlight, is better to do it when the area has shade or is a cloudy day.
 Fill the sprayer out of the staining area, any dripping will permanently stain the floor leaving marks all over it.

 Apply the base coat, this will make the second coat of color to be more vibrant and they will mix creating a marbleized effect.

 Let the stain dry for 24 hours.
 If you aren’t satisfied with the color of the stain you can add another coat.
 First, wet the concrete and then apply the stain.

 If after finishing you find bare spots, use a small spray bottle and a piece of cloth to apply it on the spot.
 Try to merge it with the surrounding area for a better look.

-We recommend to use the sealer even though some manufacturers will say its product don’t need it.
+We recommend using the sealer even though some manufacturers will say their product doesn’t need it.
 Besides helping protect the color from fading from daily wear, it enhances the stain.
-For better results and an optimal maintenance, you should apply the sealer every 3 or 4 years.
+For better results and optimal maintenance, you should apply the sealer every 3 or 4 years.